robhami/ZTM_Node.js_Express.js/07b_postman.md

 app.post('/profile', (req, res) =>{
 	console.log(req.body);
 	const user ={
 		name: 'Sally',
 		hobby: 'soccer'
 	}
 	res.send(user);
 });

 app.listen(3000);
 ```
- Also this is why urlencoded is added to:
+urlencoded is added as this is the data selected in Postman (see #2 above).
 ```
 app.use(bodyParser.urlencoded({extended: false}))
 ```